val-town/val-town-docs/src/content/docs/integrations/airtable.md

 ---
 title: Airtable
 generated: 1701279907727
+description: You can use Airtable with Val Town to store data or load edited data from other sources
 ---

 Airtable is a spreadsheet-database hybrid.
-Note that because [val.town](http://val.town) uses Deno, an unofficial client library has to be used.
+Note that because [val.town](http://val.town) uses Deno, we use an unofficial library.

 ## Setup